RobertoPrevato/jekyll-now/_posts/2016-10-30-On-technical-knowledge.md

+---
+layout: post
+title: About technical knowledge
+---

-Few months ago I saw a picture of a slide on the internet, reciting this sentence:
+Few months ago I came across the picture of a slide on the internet, reciting this sentence:

 > «85% of your financial success is due to your personality and ability to communicate, negotiate, and lead.
 Shockingly, only 15% is due to technical knowledge.».